Combinatorial NLTS From the Overlap Gap Property

-Notice that $g$ is discrete $1$-Lipschitz in the sense that for every $j$, changing the clause choice from $C_j$ to a different clause $C_j'$ changes $g$ by at most $1$.
-Thus, applying the one-sided version of the Azuma--Hoeffding inequality we obtain that for every $t\ge 0$
+Note that $|C(S)|$ satisfies the bounded difference property that changing the clause choice from $C_j$ to a different clause $C_j'$ changes $|C(S)|$ by at most $1$.
+Thus, applying McDiarmid's inequality to bound the probability that $m-|C(S)|$ exceeds its expectation by $t$, we obtain that for every $t\ge 0$

 In particular,

 Assume that $\epsilon>0$ is small enough so that $\eta-2^K(1-(1-\epsilon)^K)>0$.
 Assuming $S$ satisfies $|S|=(1-\epsilon) n$ for this choice of $\epsilon$ and using $m\le 2^K n$ we obtain: